IBM/power-up/docs/Running-paie.rst

 Set up of the POWER-Up Software Installer Node
 ----------------------------------------------

-Before beginning automated installation, you should have completed the 'Setup for automated installer steps' at https://www.ibm.com/support/knowledgecenter/SSFHA8_1.1.0/enterprise/powerai_auto_install.html

 POWER-Up Node  Prerequisites;

 #.
-The POWER-Up software installer currently runs under RHEL 7.2 or above.
+The POWER-Up software installer currently runs under RHEL 7.4 or above.

 #.
 The user account used to run the POWER-Up software needs sudo privileges.